CapedDemon/BUG-OUTBREAK/README.md

 Then run the main.py file.

 # Instruction
-The game has 5 levels.
-After each level the number of insects increases.
+The game has **2** levels.
+The first level consists of many insects.
+It is really hard to complete the first level.
+The next level is the final level where you need to defeat the **BUG KING** and take the **BUG Stone**.
 But the damage of the weapon is fixed.
 Press the ↑ up arrow to move your weapon in the upside and pres the ↓ down arrow key to move the weapon downside.
 Press the W button to change your weapon.
+- In the first level you have 30 insects.
+- In the next level you only have one big insect and you have limited bullet.

 ︻┻┳══━一一一一一一
 The weapons you have are :-